maptime/chattanooga/README.md

 ## Help resources

 - [Create an issue](https://github.com/maptime/starter/issues) on the Starter repo and we'll respond to it.
 - The site is powered by Jekyll.
-To make custom tweaks to your own site, you should read it's [documentation](http://jekyllrb.com/docs/home/).
+To make custom tweaks to your own site, you should read its [documentation](http://jekyllrb.com/docs/home/).
 - Starter makes the assumption you will be running the site on GitHub pages.
 You can learn more about [GitHub Pages here](https://guides.github.com/features/pages/).

 ## Examples in the wild